 Cluster-1 to one of these ENIs.
 An additional IP address is assigned to the ENI where the active NSX Edge Appliance is running.

 VMware Cloud on AWS provides several facilities to help you aggregate routes to the Connected VPC, other VPCs, and your VMware Managed Transit Gateways.
-See Enable AWS Managed Prefix List Mode for the Connected Amazon VPC and Manage Routing to an External VPC.
+See Enable AWS Managed Prefix List Mode for the Connected Amazon VPC.

 For an in-depth discussion of SDDC network architecture and the AWS network objects that support it, read the VMware Cloud Tech Zone article VMware Cloud on AWS: SDDC Network Architecture.

 Reserved Network Addresses

 |These ranges are reserved within the SDDC management subnet, but can be used in your on-premises networks or SDDC compute network segments.

 |Per RFC 3927, all of 169.254.0.0/16 is a link-local range that cannot be routed beyond a single subnet.
 However, with the exception of these CIDR blocks, you can use 169.254.0.0/16 addresses for your virtual tunnel interfaces.
 See Create a Route-Based VPN.

 This the default compute segment CIDR for a single-host starter SDDC and is not reserved in other configurations.
 The first (192.168.1.0) and last (192.168.1.255) addresses in this CIDR block are reserved as the network address and broadcast address of the segment.
 The remaining 254 addresses are available for use.